The Brooklyn Renaissance (Part 1)

 Rebecca, who was by the way expecting, talked a lot with her nearby family.
-Her mom’s sister lived right in the same block as she did, with her kid too.
-Her name was Leanne, about our age and younger than Rebecca, but all of us were relatively young.
+Her mom’s sister lived right in the same block as she did, with her kid too, Rebecca's cousin.
+Her kid's name was Leanne, about the same age as me and Princess, but still younger than Rebecca.
+All of us were relatively young in our own right.
 And Leanne was the one who just wasn’t having it.

 “I ain’t bringing no random celebrities here.
 You’ll like these people when you meet them.
-They’re different, but a good kinda different,” Rebecca thought highly of us.
+They different, but a good kind a different,” Rebecca thought highly of us.

 “Whateva but I really jus wanna be left alone while they're here.
 I gotta lot to deal with and I’m hoping to clear some shit up with my boyfriend, okay?”
 Leanne pouted all the more.